 Current Projects for R. L. S. Hoff:

 After a millennium of travel, the generation ship Hope is within thirty years of its destination planet, and a small group of brave couples will take a faster ship to ready the planet for colonization.
 Anastasia (Anya) Cartier longs to be part of that group.
-As an artist, she finds Hope sterile, and she’s read enough to believe better things await in a natural world.
-Besides, she’d like to escape her overbearing father.
-Unfortunately for Anya, she is one of a powerful but shrinking minority of white people on Hope.
-If she doesn’t marry a particular young man, the line will die out–and the young man in question doesn’t want to be part of the colony.
-Can Anya learn to stand up for herself in time to get what she wants?
+She believes the colony will create a rich new civilization that will feed her artist’s soul.
+Unfortunately for Anya, she is one of a powerful but shrinking minority on Hope.
+Her family plans for her to eventually marry a particular young man, so the line won’t die out–and the young man in question doesn’t want to be part of the colony.
+Can Anya learn to stand up for herself in time to help forge a more just and vibrant world?

 Ride a Colored Star: